rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 These lines add brew to the `.zshrc` file

 Install the `build-essential` tools.
-These are need by Brew and by many of the tools that we will install later.
+These are needed by Brew and by many of the tools that we will install later.

 ```bash
 sudo apt install build-essential